 It was that experience that lent some eye opening realizations to me.
 I realized that I don't really have much desire to put myself in situations where I don't feel safe anymore...well, as far as adrenaline sports are concerned anyways.
 I don't really like being scared anymore.
 I always say that the reward is worth it, but I actually don't think it is.
 I must be getting old...

 Anyways, from there, we decided that we should go visit my old friend Scott Smith in Jackson Hole where he works at the top of the tram selling waffles.
 This kid is pretty much a legend at Jackson Hole thanks to his stellar waffles.
-We had an amazing day of fresh snow, all the waffles we could eat and free drinks at the end to boot!
-Doesn't get much better than that.
-It was so good to spend some time with Scotty.
-I forgot how good of friends we were.
-He's hilarious.
+We had an amazing day of

 A ten hour drive back, and here I am in Montana again.
 Back to work!